pondersource/nextcloud-mfa-awareness/README.md

 In the case of `./setup.sh gss`, the gss master will be accessable on  https://sunet-nc2/ / https://<host>:8080/

-NB: the gss slave is hard-coded to redirect you to http://localhost:8080 when you're not logged in, even if that may not be the correct URL of your gss master.
+NB 1: the gss slave is hard-coded to redirect you to http://localhost:8080 when you're not logged in, even if that may not be the correct URL of your gss master.
 To test the gss setup, make sure to log in to the gss master instead.

+NB 2: For the webauthn flow you will need to run this on a DNS-addressable server, and copy the true TLS cert/key files into ./tls
+Then you can run: `./setup-with-tls.sh webauthn`